sultanofstaking/Zenon-Testnet-Pillar-Deployment/README.md

 # Zenon-Testnet-Pillar-Deployment
+# I created this guide to help Zenon testnet users set up a pillar.
+The steps below are my own and not endorsed by the Zenon team.
+Try at your own risk.
+If you found helpful no need to donate, but delegation to SultanOfStaking pillar would be appreciated https://explorer.znn.space/pillar/z1qpgdtn89u9365jr7ltdxu29fy52pnzwe4fl7zc

 #Pillar Node requirements
 #Hardware: CPU >= 2 cores, RAM >= 2 GB, Storage >= 20 GB #free space; recommended Network 1Gbps dedicated bandwidth
 #Software: Linux distros e.g. Ubuntu 20.04 LTS/Debian/Centos; #recommended NTP configuration, Watchdog service